 Learning to sail boats has similar sequences of operations such as driving a car, which appear confusing but soon are reflex actions.
-Learning to sail a boat requires learning the wind direction, the points of sailing, sailing fundamentals and how to change course.
-The skill of sailing boats involves knowing how the boat reacts to the wind on all points of sailing, and be able to change course smoothly and efficiently and learn how to stop the boat.
+The basics of sailing a boat requires learning the wind direction, the points of sail, sailing fundamentals and how to change course.
+Sailing basics is acquiring the skill of knowing how the boat reacts to the wind on all points of sail, and be able to change course smoothly and efficiently and learn how to stop the boat.
 When learning to sail, the skill needed to leave and return to the shore under sail will come later, so row or paddle away from shore, then hoist the sails.

-The key to successful sailing on a boat is an awareness of wind direction, so the initial step is to develop this awareness.
+One of the dinghy sailing basics is an awareness of wind direction, so the initial step is to develop this awareness.
 Look for telling signs such as smoke and flags and equate the action of surface waves and wavelets as to an indication of wind direction.
 Another useful, and accurate, indicator is a masthead flag or 'windex'.
 Being able to sense the wind's direction by feeling it blowing on your face or ears is a useful skill.

 The function of the setting the sails is to get the boat sailing with the optimum set of the sails allowing efficient drive at maximum speed.
 To vary the speed, adjust the sails away from their optimum position.
 This then gives the required amount of drive required when manoeuvring to pick up a mooring, come alongside another boat or to approach a landing place.

-The first sailing boats skill is to learn the three ways of stopping the boat from moving in the water, involving the wind working in your favour.
-The most controlled method is heaving-to with other simple techniques such as lying-to method and the head-to-wind method, which empty the sails of wind causeing then to flap losing forward drive.
-Lying-to is the stable option with the boat drifting until the sails are pulled in.
-When confident with these two ways of stopping try the more controlled heaving-to.
+The first basic sailing skill is to learn the three ways of stopping the boat from moving in the water, involving the wind working in your favour.
+The most controlled method is heaving to with other simple techniques such as lying to method and the head-to-wind method, which empty the sails of wind causing them to flap losing forward drive.
+Lying to is the stable option with the boat drifting until the sails are pulled in.
+When confident with these two ways of stopping try the more controlled [ heaving to ].

 The head-to-wind position, the wind pushes the boat backwards due to the windage of the flapping sails.
 The bow starts to turn in either direction which is affected by the rudder position then the sails fill and the boat starts to sail.
 Use this method when stopping alongside a mooring or pontoon or other boat.

-The principal points of sailing is learning the angles to the wind at which a boat can sail.
-These points are called the reach, close reach, close-hauled, broad reach and run as depicted in the points of sail diagram.
-The reach (or beam reach) is the key to all manoeuvres, and it is the most exciting point of sail.
+The [ principal points of sail ] is the angles to the wind at which a boat can sail.
+These points of sail are called the reach, close reach, close-hauled, broad reach and run as depicted in the points of sail diagram.
+The reach (or beam reach) is the key to all sailing manoeuvres, and it is the most exciting and fastest point of sail.
 When reaching, the boat is sailing across the wind with the wind blowing at right angles to the boat with the centreboard half down, and the sails sheeted in to set them.

-The boat's speed when sailing on a point of sailing is dependent on a range of factors such as;
+The boat's speed when sailing on a point of sail is dependent on a range of factors such as;

-Potential boat speeds on points of sailing in the same wind strength are depicted in the polar diagram.
-The further away from the centre represents the boats speed.
+Potential boat speeds on points of sail in the same wind strength are depicted in a [ polar diagram ] .
+The further away from the centre of the polar diagram represents the boats speed.
 It shows the performance curve of a typical dinghy - reaching maximum speed on a beam reach while sailing the slowest on a run.

 The five sailing fundamentals are the keys to efficient sailing on a boat.
-With every course change when sailing boats, a quick review of each point should be taken.
+With every course change when sailing, a quick review of each point should be taken.
 These sailing fundamentals are sail trim, centreboard position, boat balance, boat trim and course made good.

-Check trim by easing the sails out until there is shaking along the luffs, then pull the sheets in until the shaking ceases or an easier way to check trim is by fitting tell-tales showing the wind flow across the [ headsail ] and [ mainsail] .
+Check sail trim by easing the sails out until there is shaking along the sail luff, then pull the sheets in until the shaking ceases.
+An easier way to check sail trim is by fitting tell-tales showing the wind flow across the [ headsail ] and [ mainsail] .

 Check the boat is trimmed correctly in a fore and aft direction: